 Stakeholder Stakeholder Description City of Lawrence Municipal government for the City of Lawrence, Kansas.
 Covers all city departments including those that deal with traffic and public safety.
 Douglas County County government for Douglas County.
-Covers all county departments including EMS, Fire, Sheriff and Highway Departments.
+Covers all county departments including Public Works, Emergency Medical Services (EMS), Fire, Sheriff, Emergency Management, and Emergency Communications - 911 Dispatch.
 Financial Institution Handles exchange of money for transit and toll electronic fare collection.
 Johnson County Transit Transit provider that operates both fixed route and paratransit service within Johnson County.
-Kansas Bureau of Investigation Statewide law enforcement agency responsible for issuing statewide Amber Alerts in Kansas.
-KDOT The Kansas Department of Transportation is responsible for the construction, maintenance, and operation of roadways in the State of Kansas.
-KHP Kansas Highway Patrol.
-State law enforcement agency that enforces traffic safety laws as well as commercial vehicle regulations.
-KTA Toll authority responsible for operating, maintaining, and collecting tolls for toll roads in the State of Kansas.
+Kansas Bureau of Investigation Statewide law enforcement agency responsible for issuing statewide AMBER Alerts in Kansas.
+KDOT The Kansas Department of Transportation is the agency responsible for the construction, maintenance, and operation of roadways in the State of Kansas.
+KHP The Kansas Highway Patrol is the state law enforcement agency that enforces traffic safety laws as well as commercial vehicle regulations. КТА The Kansas Turnpike Authority is the toll authority responsible for operating, maintaining, and collecting tolls for toll roads in the State of Kansas.
 KU University of Kansas.
 KU on Wheels Transit provider that operates both fixed route and paratransit service on the KU campus and within the City of Lawrence.
-Lawrence Transit Transit provider that operates both fixed route and paratransit service within the City of Lawrence.
+Lawrence Transit System Transit provider that operates both fixed route and paratransit service within the City of Lawrence.
 Media Local media outlets.
 This can include television stations, newspapers, radio stations and their associated websites.
 Municipal Government Municipal government for the City of Eudora, Baldwin City, Lecompton, and other municipalities within the Region that are not specifically called out.
 Covers all city departments including those that deal with traffic and public safety.
-NOAA National Oceanic and Atmospheric Administration, agency that gathers weather information and issues severe weather warnings.
+NOAA The National Oceanic and Atmospheric Administration is the agency that gathers weather information and issues severe weather warnings.
 Other Agencies This stakeholder represents a wide variety of agencies.
 The associated elements are groups of agencies or providers that do not have a primary stakeholder agency.
 Private Information Service Provider Private sector business responsible for the gathering and distribution of traveler information.
 This service is typically provided on a subscription basis.
 Rail Operators Companies that operate trains and/or are responsible for the maintenance and operations of railroad tracks.
 System Users All of the users of the transportation system.
-Topeka Bus System Transit provider that operates both fixed route and paratransit service within Topeka and coordinates services with Lawrence Transit.
+Topeka Bus System Transit provider that operates both fixed route and paratransit service within Topeka.